How UK businesses and researchers can continue to access Horizon 2020 funding even after 31 January 2020.

-Horizon 2020 (H2020) is the largest ever European funding programme for research and innovation.
-It has a budget of 79 billion euros and will run until 2020.
-Its aims are to:
+Horizon 2020 is the largest ever European funding programme for research and innovation.
+It has a budget of 79 billion euros and will run throughout 2020.

 - ensure that Europe produces world-class science